The resettlement process has two phases: the planning phase and the implementation phase.

-- An agricultural and fisheries livelihood restoration plan, among other plans, will be developed in consultation with affected communities and the CRCs.
-The plans will initiate programs and activities that will assist people to restore their livelihoods before, during and after they have been resettled.
+- An agricultural and fisheries livelihood restoration plan, among other plans, was developed in consultation with affected communities and the CRCs.
+The plans will initiate programs and activities that will assist people to restore their livelihoods, during and after they have been resettled.

-After the resettlement planning activities have been completed, a Resettlement Plan will be prepared and submitted to the Government of Mozambique for approval.
-This marks the end of the planning phase.
+Development and submission of a Resettlement Plan to the Government of Mozambique for approval.
+This marked the end of the planning phase.

 The resettlement implementation phase starts with the approval of the Resettlement Plan by the Government of Mozambique.